berryp/nix-configs/pkgs/lmt/default.md

 }
 ```

-First is the basic package information for Nix. `pname` is the name of the executable
+First is the basic package information for Nix. `pname` is the name of the package
 and `version` is the tag, branch or commit hash to fetch.

 ```nix "packageInfo"+=